dariusk/gutencorpus/README.md

 ## Documentation

 The `gutencorpus` object contains one function: `search`, which returns a promise (using [Underscore.Deferred](https://www.npmjs.org/package/underscore.deferred), which follows JQuery's Deferred implementation).

+Search takes an `options` object, which itself currently supports one option: `caseSensitive`.
+By default this is `false` (meaning your searches are case insensitive), but you can set it to `true` to get case-sensitive responses as in the first example above.

 This is essentially a lightweight version of hugovk's [gutengrep](https://github.com/hugovk/gutengrep/) -- please check that out if you want a comprehensive implementation that works with the entire Gutenberg corpus (but also requires more setup and is in Python).